Mark Hunter (ice hockey): St. Louis Blues

 Hunter joined the St. Louis Blues for the 1985–86 season, where he broke out offensively, scoring a team high 44 goals and finished second on team scoring with 74 points, helping St. Louis qualify for the playoffs.
 Hunter appeared in the 1986 NHL All-Star Game held in Hartford, Connecticut, going pointless as the Campbell Conference lost 4–3 in overtime to the Wales Conference.
 In the playoffs, Hunter had seven goals and 14 points in 19 games, helping the Blues reach the Campbell Conference finals, where they lost in seven games to the Calgary Flames.

 Hunter had another solid season for the Blues in 1986–87, scoring 36 goals and 69 points to finish third in team scoring in 74 games.
 In the playoffs, Hunter had three assists in five games as the Blues lost to the Toronto Maple Leafs in the first round.

 In 1987–88, Hunter missed 14 games due to injuries, however, he managed to break the 30 goal plateau for the third consecutive season, scoring 32 goals and 63 points in 66 games.
 In the postseason, Hunter had two goals and five points in five games, as the Blues lost to the Detroit Red Wings in the Norris Division finals.

 On September 6, 1988, St. Louis traded Hunter, Doug Gilmour, Steve Bozek and Mike Dark to the Calgary Flames for Mike Bullard, Craig Coxe and Tim Corkery.

 Calgary Flames

 Hunter saw his offensive production drop in his first season with the Calgary Flames in 1988–89, as he scored 22 goals and 30 points, which was his lowest point total since the 1983–84 season, in 66 games.
-In ten playoff games, Hunter had two goals and four points, as he helped the Flames win the 1989 Stanley Cup Finals over the Montreal Canadiens.
+In ten playoff games, Hunter had two goals and four points, as he helped the Flames win the 1989 Stanley Cup Final over the Montreal Canadiens.

 Hunter missed the majority of the 1989–90 season due to knee surgery.
 In ten games with the Flames, Hunter had two goals and five points and did not suit up for the team for the playoffs.

 Hunter returned from his knee injury for the 1990–91 season, as in 57 games, he scored 10 goals and 25 points for Calgary.
 On March 5, 1991, the Flames traded Hunter to the Hartford Whalers for Carey Wilson.